WheresMySauce/GigE-Camera-with-Jetson-Nano/README.md

 In order to detect the camera, the Jetson Nano must have the SDK which contains all documentation, example source code, precompiled examples, and libraries required to develop application.

-First go to this website (you might have to create an account an log in): https://www.flir.com/support-center/iis/machine-vision/downloads/spinnaker-sdk-download/spinnaker-sdk--download-files/
+First go to this website (you might have to create an account and log in): https://www.flir.com/support-center/iis/machine-vision/downloads/spinnaker-sdk-download/spinnaker-sdk--download-files/

 From the website, you can see the latest version of the SDK is **Spinnaker 4.0.0.116 for Ubuntu 22.04 (December 21, 2023)**.
 Since the Jetson Nano is running on Ubuntu 18.04, we won't use this version.